amandoabreu/amandoabreu.github.io/_posts/2022-02-12-fixed-error-or-ccseh-26.md

 ## Tired of google?

-Alternatively, if you’re tired of google being google, I would heavily recommend switching to [Zoho](https://bit.ly/go-to-zoho-crm), they offer the same as google, at a very competitive price.
+Alternatively, if you’re tired of google being google, I would heavily recommend switching to [Zoho](https://bit.ly/go-to-zoho-crm), they offer the same as google, at a very competitive price. (and your payments will work!)
 Check them out!